watchernyu/github-practice/README.md

 # github-practice

-this is a test for conflict merge
+this is a test for conflict merge!!!!!!

 lllllllllll

-This might be a good practice
+This might not be a good practice
 A cute dog and cat